One of my passions is fossil hunting and collecting. (For an interview about my hobby, see here).

 My primary research interests are broad and include free will, moral responsibility, criminal punishment, philosophy of mind, cognitive science, moral psychology, and applied moral, legal, and social and political philosophy.
 While I have distinct research projects in each of these areas, a unifying theme that runs throughout my work is my interest in the nature of human agency.
 I also work on topics in neuroethics and neurolaw that deal with the social impact of neuroscience, medicine, and technology on criminal law and punishment.

 In metaphysics and philosophy of action, I work on the traditional free will debate, including questions about powers, causation, and the metaphysics of mind.
 I am known as one of the principle defenders of free will skepticism.
 Free will skepticism maintains that what we do and the way we are is ultimately the result of factors beyond our control and because of this we are never morally responsible for our actions in the basic desert sense—the sense that would make us truly deserving of blame and praise in a non-consequentialist, backward-looking sense.
 I initially laid out my arguments for free will skepticism in Free Will and Consciousness: A Determinist Account of the Illusion of Free Will (2012) and have subsequently published extensively on the subject.
 I maintain that life without free will and basic desert moral responsibility does not entail nihilism.
 In a series of recent papers, I have argued that prospects of finding meaning in life or of sustaining good interpersonal relationships are not threatened.
-And although retributivism and severe punishment, such as the death penalty, would be ruled out, preventive detention and rehabilitation programs would still be justified.
-Building on this work, I am currently working on a new book titled Unjust Deserts: Free Will, Moral Responsibility, and Criminal Punishment, which will systematically explore the implications of free will skepticism and further develop my non-retributive alternative to criminal behavior.
+And although retributivism and severe punishment, such as the death penalty, would be ruled out, incapacitation and rehabilitation programs would still be justified.
+Building on this work, I am currently working on a new book titled Unjust Deserts: Free Will, Moral Responsibility, and Legal Punishment, which will systematically explore the implications of free will skepticism and further develop my non-retributive approach to criminal behavior.

 In applied moral, legal, and social and political philosophy, I am engaged in a number of research projects.
 These include investigating the link between public health and safety, developing a non-retributive approach to criminal behavior, and exploring the practical implications of free will skepticism for society, morality, meaning, and the law.
 In the new book, Unjust Deserts, I plan on defending and expanding my public health-quarantine model, which is a non-retributive alternative for addressing criminal behavior that draws on the public health framework and prioritizes prevention and social justice.
 In developing my account, I will explore the relationship between public health and safety, focusing on how social inequalities and systemic injustices affect health outcomes and crime rates, how poverty affects brain development, how offenders often have pre-existing medical conditions (especially mental health issues), how involvement in the criminal justice system itself can lead to or worsen health and cognitive problems, how forensic psychology and neuroscience can be ethically used to predict and prevent criminal behavior, how treatment and rehabilitation methods can best be employed to reduce recidivism and reintegrate offenders back into society, and how a public health approach could be successfully applied within the criminal justice system.
 My approach will draw on research from the health sciences, social sciences, public policy, law, psychiatry, medical ethics, neuroscience, and philosophy.
 I will conclude by introducing a capability approach to social justice, grounded in six key features of human wellbeing, and I will argue that we cannot successfully address concerns over public health and safety without simultaneously addressing issues of social justice.